Skip to main content

 Component 2.3b.
 Evaluate whether EU NECD has produced the desired level of black carbon reporting by EU Member States

 Under EU NECD, black carbon emissions reporting is compulsory if national black carbon inventories are available.
-While the level of reporting is high, as of 2020, Austria and Luxembourg remain the two EU countries yet to report black carbon emissions.
-The 2025 evaluation of the EU NECD thus provide an opportunity for the European Commission to investigate whether the current legislation is producing the desired level of black carbon reporting by EU Member States.
+While the level of reporting is high, as of 2023, Austria and Luxembourg remain the two EU countries yet to report black carbon emissions.
+The scheduled 2025 evaluation of the EU NECD could thus provide an opportunity for the European Commission to investigate whether the current legislation is producing the desired level of black carbon reporting by EU Member States.